Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

+Given the policymaker's exogenous test, hackers find it optimal to ``maximally $p$-hack.''
+Depending on the relative weight $w_\text{maven}$ that mavens put on reporting the true cause, they will either use the noisy data to decide between their two true-cause candidates or engage in $p$-hacking.
+If the principal releases data without noise, then hackers will propose a covariate that is perfectly correlated with $Y$ in the raw data.
+This covariate passes the policymaker's test, but it leads to a misguided policy with probability 1.
+The payoff to the principal from releasing the data without noise is therefore no larger than $1-2h$.

-The principal cannot hope for an expected payoff higher than $1-h.$ This first-best benchmark corresponds to the policymaker always implementing the correct policy when the agent is a maven, and not implementing any policy when the agent is a hacker (recall that hackers have zero probability of proposing the true cause).
-As the number of observations $N$ grows large, the principal's expected payoff under the optimal noise approaches this first-best benchmark.
+In fact, the principal cannot hope for an expected payoff higher than $1 - h$.
+This first-best benchmark corresponds to the policymaker always implementing the correct policy when the agent is a maven and not implementing any policy when the agent is a hacker.
+We show that with an appropriate level of dissemination noise, the principal's expected payoff approaches this first-best benchmark as the number of observations grows large.